 If some of this process sounds familiar, that’s because it’s a very similar setup to Focus Modes.
 Setting up a Focus is a very similar process — you pick apps and people you either want to silence or let through.
 But you can have many different Focus modes for different settings: work, reading, watching TV, driving and more.
 Here’s how to set up and use Focus modes.

 Out of sight, out of mind.
-You can remove an app icon from your Home Screen, but leave it installed if you ever need to use it later.
-Tap and hold on an app and select Remove App, then tap Remove from Home Screen.
+You can remove an app icon from your iPhone’s Home Screen, but leave it installed if you ever need to use it later.
+Just tap and hold on an app, and select Remove App, then tap Remove from Home Screen.
 To remove a bunch at once, tap and hold to enter “jiggle mode” and tap the − button.

 These can be turned off in every app.
 You just need to know where to look.